iHeart: Music, Radio, Podcasts

 🔍 Key Features Breakdown

-• Live Radio Integration: Provides access to thousands of local and national FM/AM stations, solving the problem of geographic limitations for traditional radio fans.
+• Live Radio Streaming: Provides seamless access to thousands of local and national FM/AM stations, solving the problem of signal interference and hardware limitations for users on the go.

 🎨 User Experience & Design